CSCD-NS: a Chinese Spelling Check Dataset for Native Speakers: Pseudo Data Analysis

 \subsection{Case Study}

-We sample more examples in Table \ref{Tab:pseudo-example}.
-It can be seen that the confusion set based method may produce errors that are completely out of context, which is far from the real input scene.
-ASR based method is better, but the constructed errors are mostly character-level errors.
-Meanwhile, since ASR based method doesn't have a LM filtering module, the generated noise may also be correct, such as the third case in Table \ref{Tab:pseudo-example}.
-In contrast, our method could generate high-quality pseudo data, including word-level and character-level errors.
+We sample some examples in Table \ref{Tab:pseudo-example}.
+It can be observed that the confusion set-based method is capable of producing similar phonetic errors; however, these errors are entirely out of context and can not accurately represent the real input scenario.
+The ASR-based method performs better but primarily generates character-level errors.
+Moreover, since the ASR-based method lacks an LM filtering module, the generated noise may occasionally be correct, as demonstrated by the third case in Table \ref{Tab:pseudo-example}.
+In contrast, our method can effectively generate high-quality pseudo data, encompassing both word-level and character-level errors.